ddxv/adscrawler/README.md

 - `-n, --new-apps-check` This crawls app rank data and stores to S3.
 It is also the source of new apps.
 Crawl the iTunes and Play Store front pages to discover new apps.
 Checks top apps for each category and collection.

-- `--import-ranks-from-s3` This imports the stored S3 data into a weekly table for frontend to use.
+- `--daily-s3-imports` This processes and imports data stored in S3.
+App Ranks and app metrics.

-- `-d, --new-apps-check-devs` Crawl developers' pages to find new apps.
+- `-d, --new-apps-check-devs` Crawl developers' pages to find new apps from those developers.

 - `--limit-query-rows` Number of rows per run, default 200,000.